Caddo Lake State Park

+Caddo Lake State Park is a state park located in the piney woods ecoregion of East Texas.
+The park consists of 484 acre on Big Cypress Bayou, west of Caddo Lake itself, in Harrison County, near Karnack, Texas.
+The park opened in 1934 and is managed by the Texas Parks and Wildlife Department.
+There are two separate units, Caddo Wildlife Management Area and Caddo Lake National Wildlife Refuge, nearby.

 History

 Early inhabitants and exploration

 The first humans settled in the area near the park around 10,000 BC.
 For several centuries, these people used the marshlands of Caddo Lake to gather food.
 Sometime around 800 AD, the first Caddo settlements appeared in the area.
 At the time, the tribes in the region were not a connected nation, instead being a large collection of close-knit, peaceful gathering communities.
 Over time, the Caddo communities grew and prospered, becoming a highly farming community by at least 1200 AD, learning to grow crops such as maize (corn).

 In 1542, the Francisco de Soto expedition, led by Luis de Moscoso Alvarado due to De Soto's death earlier in the expedition, discovered the complex Caddoan society.
 They sent back the first descriptions of the Caddo.
 Several more European expeditions explored the area around the park throughout the 1600s.
 The Spanish established several Missions and trading-posts during the 1700s, and numerous epidemics caused by the European settlements virtually wiped out the Caddo that inhabited the area.
 They used the nearby Red River for trading.